Senseonics projects more than 20% growth in 2023

 The Eversense E3 system.
-[Image from Ascensia/Senseonics]Senseonics (NYSE:SENS) shares ticked up after hours today on fourth-quarter results that beat the consensus forecast.
+[Image from Ascensia/Senseonics]Senseonics (NYSE:SENS) shares dipped after hours on fourth-quarter results that came in ahead of the consensus forecast.

-Shares of SENS rose 1.7% at 96¢ apiece after the market closed.
-MassDevice’s MedTech 100 Index — which includes stocks of the world’s largest medical device companies — closed the day up 1.7%.
+Shares of SENS fell 3.5% to 69¢ apiece after the market closed today.
+MassDevice’s MedTech 100 Index — which includes stocks of the world’s largest medical device companies — closed the day down 0.6%.

 Get the full story at our sister site, Drug Delivery Business News.